 If you’re a regular reader, you know that tacos are a favorite here on The Ranch.
-And this recipe for grilled chicken tacos using chicken thighs is so easy and loved that I make them about once a week.
+And this recipe for grilled chicken thigh tacos using chicken thighs is so easy and loved that I make them about once a week.

 The end result is a quick simple taco with some delicious zesty personality.
 And just right spicy, your family will love them.